Storage technology, file system format, and disk scheduling

-The underlying storage technology and the file system format can impact performance significantly.
+The underlying storage technology and the file system format can impact performance.
 In general, locally attached SSD storage will perform best.
 However, network based storage systems can perform well.
-As always, performance is dependent on the request profile coming from clients.
 You should spend some time studying and experimenting with different storage technologies and configuration options.

 MySQL storage engines

 There are different storage engines available for MySQL.
 The default storage engine is InnoDB.
-InnoDB is good for performance testing and tuning.
+InnoDB is the default storage engine because it performs the best in the broadest set of use cases.

 Information on alternative storage engines can be found in the MySQL documentation .